Prepare Tomato Sauce:

 Cook:

--In a pot or wok, sautée garlic and onion in olive oil for about 5 minutes-Add mushrooms and cook another 5 minutes
+-In a pot or wok, sautée garlic and onion in olive oil for about 5 minutes

 *note: it pains me to say this, but my sauce was not that great.
 I was not pleased.
 The cheese helped a lot, as did adding some more salt, sage, and chives, and cooking longer to reduce it further, eventually it got alright... okay enough for the parmesan